Event Management Overview

 - Political rallies or guest lectures

-Online registration and approval of an event of any size does not guarantee room reservations or event services; it only means the proposed event has been registered and approved with Event Management and Protocol, and the requestor can move forward with securing event arrangements as needed.
+Online review and registration of an event of any size does not guarantee room reservations or event services; it only means the proposed event has been reviewed and registered with Event Management and Protocol, and the Event Organizer can move forward with securing event arrangements as needed.

-Due to the fluid nature of the pandemic, the Public Health Planning Committee’s willingness to approve events of 45 or more may fluctuate based on evolving circumstances and the latest medical guidance.
+Due to the fluid nature of the pandemic, the Public Health Planning Committee’s willingness to approve events of (XX) or more may fluctuate based on evolving circumstances and the latest medical guidance.

 Additional definitions and details

 A university event is an event or mass gathering -- other than academic classes scheduled as part of the curriculum, or a school/department internal meeting for business purposes -- that is held in a university building or outdoor space on the university campus.